 Figure 3 shows a plot of the predicted ranks of clubs, controlling for playoff year performance.
 As we can see, teams that stayed up tend to lose ground over time, but stay in the EPL, on average, through Year 5.
 Controlling for performance in playoff year, there is no statistically significant difference between one-and-done teams and not promoted teams in Year 2, but afterwards, their paths tend to diverge.
 One-and-done have significantly higher positions than not promoted teams in Years 3-5.
 Whereas not promoted clubs tend to decline in the standings over time, the one-and-done teams tend to inch back toward the top of the CL table.

-What these results do suggest is that we shouldn’t feel too bad for Cardiff.
+Regardless of why, what these results do suggest is that we shouldn’t feel too bad for Cardiff in the long-term.
 Perhaps, unsurprisingly, getting promoted is a good thing.
 Even if they experience another one-and-done relegation this season, they’re probably better off than they would’ve been.
 And, if history is any indicator, the Bluebirds will be back soon.